Twitter willing to swallow 'poison pill' to thwart Musk

 The Tesla CEO currently owns more than 9 per cent of the company's stock.

-In late trading, Twitter's NYSE-listed shares were down 1.7 per cent to US$45.08 for a US$34.4 billion market cap - indicating some investors are now dubious a takeover can get over the line.
+In late trading, Twitter's NYSE-listed shares were down 1.7 per cent to US$45.08 for a US$34.4 billion market cap - indicating some investors are now dubious a takeover can get over the line, or fear the poison pill's dilutive effect.
 Musk has offered US$54.20 per share, valuing the company at more than US$43b.

 The goal of the poison pill is to force anyone trying to acquire the company to negotiate directly with the board.